JoeTheHammer/rl-building-control/testbed/README.md

 - **Reporting** – Extend `reporting/` handlers to add new datasets or metadata to the HDF5 files.
 Hooks exist for training/evaluation episodes and context files.

+To make new controllers available in the frontend, a new entry in the file `controllers.json` in the frontend (folder `/frontend/public`) nust be created.

 ## Docker notes
 The `Dockerfile` builds on the official EnergyPlus base image, compiles Python